naomi-lgbt/notes/docs/github-reply-templates/invalid-pr.md

 Reason:

 We welcome future contributions from you.
-If you have not done so, we encourage you to read our [contributing guidelines](../blob/main/CONTRIBUTING.md).
+If you have not done so, we encourage you to read our [contributing guidelines](../blob/main/CONTRIBUTING.md) and check out the [contributor tool](https://contribute.naomi.lgbt/).
 Should you have any questions, please [join us in our chat room](http://chat.nhcarrigan.com).
 ```